ozgurtt/Birdu/README.md

 #birdu

-I am working on a fish-eats-fish game to acclimate myself to the phaser ecosystem.
+I am working on a bird-eats-bird game to acclimate myself to the phaser ecosystem.

 [Click Here to play](http://jtronlabs.github.io/Fishu/dist/index.html)